 The 16 Best Questions to Ask in a Consulting Interview

-By the end of this article, you’ll know the eight best questions to ask in a consulting interview to give yourself an edge over the competition.
+By the end of this article, you’ll know the sixteen best questions to ask in a consulting interview to give yourself an edge over the competition.

-Why You Should Ask Questions in a Consulting Interview
+Why Ask Questions at the End of a Consulting Interview?

 There are three goals you should have for any consulting interview: